mlpack/blog/content/blog/KrisSummary.md

 ### GAN
 ---

-We implement the Generative Adversarial Networks in a pretty unique than most of the other implementations in TensorFlow and Pytorch in the following way.
+We implement the Generative Adversarial Networks in a pretty unique way than most of the other implementations in TensorFlow and Pytorch in the following way.

 1. Using single optimizer for training.
 2. No need for separate noise data.
 3. No need to have separate noise and real labels.
 4. Providing parameters such as Generator Update step defining when to update the generator network.

-The main ideas of implementing GAN's this way came from Mikhail.
+The main idea of implementing GAN's this way came from Mikhail.
 The above formulation has the advantage of being easy to use and using fewer resources in terms of space requirements and making a lot more logical sense.

 There are at present no techniques for testing GAN's we tested our implementation on the following examples
 1. [1D Gaussian Test](http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/): This test aims to generate data from Gaussian of mean = 4 and var = 0.5 give that the noise function is the uniform distribution.